nikosxenakis/pumas_and_hares/README.md

 Say what the step will be

 ```
-$ make all
+make all
-$ make run
+make run
-$ make tests
+make tests
 ```

 ## Building

-* [C Make](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
+* [GNU Make](https://www.gnu.org/software/make/) - The web framework used

 ## Platforms

-The simulations runs on both DICE and Cirrus supercomputers
+The simulations run on both DICE and Cirrus supercomputers

+## Third Party Tools

+* [Catch](https://catch-lib.net) for the test library
+* [JSON](https://catch-lib.net) for the json parser library

 ## Running the tests